lyokha/nginx-haskell-module/README.md

 efficient because it requires extra copying of internal nginx buffers.
-When only the whole request body is needed, there is a more efficient way that makes use of a standard nginx variable ``$request_body`` and a simple haskell handler that returns an empty string, while nevertheless ensuring that the request body is read.
+When only the whole request body is needed, there is a more efficient way that makes use of a standard nginx variable ``$request_body`` and a simple haskell handler that returns an empty string, while nevertheless ensuring that reading of the request body is triggered.
 Below is an example.

 ```haskell
 reqBodyTouch = (return .) . const . return C8L.empty